cosmos/cosmos-sdk/docs/stdlib.md

 may be a multi-sig role).
 Updating a registered chain can be done by anyone, as the new header can be completely verified by the existing knowledge of the chain.
-Also, modules can initiate an outgoing IBC message to another chain by calling `CreatePacketTx` over IPC (inter-plugin communication) with a tx that belongs to their module.
+Also, modules can initiate an outgoing IBC message to another chain by calling `CreatePacketTx` over IPC (inter-plugin communication) with a transaction that belongs to their module.
 (This must be explicitly authorized by the same module, so only the eg. coin module can authorize a `SendTx` to another chain).

 `PostPacketTx` can post a transaction that was created on another chain along with the merkle proof, which must match an already registered header.
 If this